 Growing up in the transportation industry, Jim has learned many aspects required to run a successful trucking company.
 It has always been his philosophy to operate Adams Transit as a service oriented carrier that consistently sets the standard in service to our customers in addition to allowing our employees the opportunity to excel and share in our continued success.

 Al has been with Adams Transit for over 35 years and has been in our Operations department for most of that time.
 He is our primary operations contact and our customers and driver force have come to depend on his experience and commitment to get the job done right the first time and every time.

 As the primary Human Resources contact, Holly works with the rest of the management team to find the best employees for Adams Transit / Cupery & DeYoung Storage, in order to maintain the organizational goal of Service Excellence.
 A good fit for the employee and the employer is a win-win situation.
 If you are interested in joining our team, click on the Careers link for more information.

-As the office manager, Cari is responsible for the smooth operation of the day-to-day business of the company.
-She strives to make it possible for other people to function efficiently, while working closely with the management team to meet their company’s staffing, equipment, and organizational needs.
+As the office manager, Kendra is responsible for the smooth operation of the day-to-day business of the company.
+She strives to make it possible for other people to function efficiently, while working closely with the management team to meet the company’s staffing, equipment, and organizational needs.